qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - trying to reset my password since the new upgrade my original password does not work and it will not let me reset it please send me a temp password
 - i keep requesting a password reset and don't receive it
 - my password does not work not does the password reset prompt
-- reset tbsp
+- reset password
 - i i'm having a lot of trouble resetting my password i reset it it says its reset i put the password in and then it says its the wrong password i don't get the notification when you email me i only get the notification when you text me on my phone
 - i am unable to login to the app with my existing icloud email address and there is no option to reset the password can you please reset my password so that i can use the app thanks
 - i need to reset my password
-- need to reset my password tbsp how do i do this
+- need to reset my password
 - question how can i reset my password
 - how do you reset your password in this app
 - how do i reset my password in us post